kerstin-w/Travel-Africa/README.md

 ### Sign In

-- Users who are already registered can log into the account.
+- Users who are already registered can log into their account.
 - The form will be validated and if the input is not valid, or data is missing the user will see an appropriate message on the screen.
 - If the user forgot the password, it is also given the option to reset the password.
 - Afterwards the user will receive an email with a link to reset the password and enter a new password.